-Baptism is one of the most important practices in Christianity, including in the Presbyterian tradition.
+Baptism is one of the most essential practices in Christianity, including in the Presbyterian tradition.
 Presbyterians take baptism very seriously because of its importance in the New Testament.
-Presbyterian churches are known for baptizing infants, but do they baptize adults as well?
+Presbyterian churches are known for baptizing infants, but do they also baptize adults?

 Presbyterians baptize adults in addition to infants, but they don’t re-baptize them.
 In most cases, ministers either sprinkle (aspersion) or pour water (affusion) on the head of an adult, though full-immersion baptisms do occur.
 The baptism ceremony occurs during a worship service because of what it signifies.

 What do Presbyterians believe about adult baptism?
 Do Presbyterians believe a child or an adult has to be baptized in order to be saved?
 Why don’t Presbyterians believe in re-baptizing adults?
 Keep reading to learn more.

 Also, see Presbyterian vs. Roman Catholic: What’s the Difference? to learn more.